 In military life, it helps to think ahead.
 Spend with a plan.

 - Be an informed consumer and smart shopper.
-Tips include shopping your nearest commissary and exchange and looking for the best deals in your area.
+Tips include shopping at your nearest commissary and exchange and looking for the best deals in your area.

 - Prioritize your goals, shop around, scrutinize options and negotiate price and finance terms.
 Set up an appointment with an accredited personal financial manager or personal financial counselor at your Family Center for no-cost, personal support on topics including how to approach car shopping and other major purchases.

 - A spending plan is a road map for how to use your money.
 Work toward paying your bills and saving for the future while leaving yourself some money to play with.
 Set up an appointment with a PFM or PFC for guidance.

 Crooks defraud millions of people every year, but with the right preparation, you can learn to protect yourself, your identity and your assets.

 - Safeguard your money, personal information, financial records and reputation.
-The FTC can tell you how.
+The Federal Trade Commission can tell you how.

 - If you suspect you’ve been the victim of identity theft, act fast.
 Minimize damage by reporting the problem quickly.